 - One of Us is Next by Karen McManus

-Hope you enjoy these stellar thriller books!
+And those are my picks for the best thriller books of 2020!
+I hope you enjoy these stellar thrillers.
 What’s been your favorite suspense read this year?

 You might enjoy these Bookstagram-related products: